jeremykvlim/kattis/README.md

 ---

 My code isn't particularly optimized.
-I do try to come up with efficient solutions to the problems that don't just scrape by the time or memory limit, but I've been prioritising coding style as I want my code to be pleasant to read (at least by myself).
+I do try to come up with efficient solutions to the problems that don't just scrape by the time or memory limit, but I've been prioritising coding style as I want my code to be pleasant to read (with some _fun_ exceptions; if the solution is very simple, I try to get the shortest solution with Python).

 As such, I will try to find a compromise between both efficiency and preference.
 I hope you can tolerate some habits of mine (i.e. using `std::vector` instead of arrays, using `unordered_map` or `gp_hash_table` instead of `map` for non-ordered purposes, using postfix `i++` instead of `++i` for iterator incrementing, avoiding global variables at all costs).

 Occasionally when I learn new techniques, I do revisit some old solutions of mine to see if I can improve them, so I do update my old code (provided I do remember that problem).
 If you have any questions about a particular solution, please contact me at j_lim@u.nus.edu.